 (ii) Consolidated Financial Statements:

-The Consolidated Financial Statement does not include financial statement of twoassociate companies which are not under our control and five loss making jointventures in which there is no any activities.
-The major JV partner did not provide requiredinformation and as such total assets as on 31st March 2016 and Total Revenue on that datecould not be ascertained.
+The Consilidated Financial Statements does not include financial statement of twoassociate companies which are not under control of management and five loss making jointventures in which there is no any activites.
+The major JV partner did not providedrequired information and as such total assets as on 31st March 2017 and TotalRevenue on that date could not be ascertained.

 (b) Secretarial Auditors:

-The Board in its meeting held on 11th May 2015 on the recommendations of theAudit Committee had approved appointment of M/s.
+The Board in its meeting held on 15th May 2017 on the recommendations of theAudit Committee had approved appointment of M/s.
 Snehal Raikar & Co.
 PracticingCompany Secretaries as Secretarial Auditor of the Company for audit of the secretarialand related records of the Company for the financial year ending 31st March 2018.
 TheCompany has received consent letter from M/s.
 Snehal Raikar & Co.
-Practising CompanySecretaries for their appointment.
+Practicing CompanySecretaries for their appointment.

 (c) Cost Auditors:

 In compliance with the provisions of Section 148 of the Companies Act 2013 the Boardof Directors of the Company at its meeting held on 13th September 2016 hadre-appointed M/s Gangan & Co.
 Cost Accountants as Cost Auditors of the Company forthe FY 2016-17 on the remuneration of Rs.
 400000/- p.a.
 The appointment as Cost Auditorsis till the expiry of

 180 days from the closure of the financial year ending 31st March 2017 or till thesubmission of the Cost Audit Report for the financial year 2016-17 in the prescribedformat to the Board which ever is earlier.